Ingredients to Avoid in Body Care | Everlasting Organics

 BHA / BHT Hormone Disruptor

 Synthetic antioxidants used to extend shelf life in body care products.
 Both are linked to hormone disruption and potential cancer risk with repeated exposure.
+The International Agency for Research on Cancer (IARC) classifies BHA as possibly carcinogenic to humans (Group 2B).
+The European Union restricts BHA in cosmetics and has placed it on the Substances of Very High Concern list.

 Full Names